Everest Three Passes Trek

 • Cash (Nepali Rupees)

-During the 17-day Everest Three Passes trip, we will provide you with standard teahouse accommodations with basic amenities on a single, double, or triple occupancy basis.
+During the 17-day Everest Three Passes trip, we will provide you with standard teahouse accommodations with basic amenities on a single, double, or triple occupancy basis for 16 nights in the Mount Everest region.

 Although our package includes standard lodging, you can upgrade to luxury lodging in the Everest region if you'd like to spend more money.
 At an additional cost, we can provide such facilities upon your request.
-From budget teahouses that start at $5 to five-star hotels that cost $500 USD, the Everest region has a lot to offer travellers.
+From budget tea houses that start at $5 to five-star hotels that cost $500 USD, the Everest region has a lot to offer for travellers.

-Speaking of meals, our package covers three meals a day for the duration of your trip around the Everest circuit.
+About the meals, our package covers three meals a day for the duration of your travel for 17 Days, which you can choose from the menu.
 Because of the high-altitude ascent of the trek, your body needs proteins and carbohydrates.

 In consideration of this, Mount Glory Treks has added your necessities to the package.

-Note: Aside from the three meals, travellers are responsible for paying for any additional food costs.
+Note: Aside from the three meals, travellers are responsible for paying for any additional food and drinks costs.

-The majority of trekkers favour the spring and autumn seasons, which are thought to be the ideal times of year for an Everest high pass trek.
+The majority of trekkers favour the Spring(March to May) and Autumn(September to November) seasons, which are thought to be the ideal times of year for an Everest Three High Pass Trek.
 For these kinds of Himalayan adventures, the springtime offers clear skies and typical weather.
 Along the Everest route, beautiful flowers and greenery are added.

-There are risks associated with off-seasons like the winter and monsoon.
-It is strongly advised that you speak with your travel companion before choosing such a package.
-Benefits of trekking Everest in the off-season include fewer tourists, a better view, and an exhilarating experience for those who enjoy adventure.
+There are risks associated with off-seasons like winter and monsoon.
+It is strongly advised that you talk with your travel company before choosing such a challenging travel package.
+Benefits of trekking the Everest in the off-season include fewer tourists, a better view, and an exhilarating experience for those who enjoy adventure.

 Altitude Sickness & Prevention